CollectQT/website/paths/work-with-us.md

     * music and sound composition
     * writing / public relations / internet organizing

+CollectQT acknowledges that being Queer and Trans is closely tied with the sex work community and homelessness.
+Many QTies are forced into sex work in order to get out of homelessness, to avoid homelessness, or sometimes sex work is the cause of becoming homeless due to whorephobia.
+Because of this close tie CollectQT gives hiring preference to those who have been, or currently are a sex worker or homeless if there are two equally qualified applicants.

 ## How To Apply

 The application process for CollectQT is still being worked on, but if you know any of the current members of CollectQT, give them a **"work resume"** + **"cultural resume"** and some **social media** links.
 Everyone who applies to CollectQT gets voted on by the other members, so the process might take quite some time.